-When there is a specific reason to believe that a company violates our policy of responsible investments, we With circumstance, in the company. will consider addressing the issue with the company's management and encouraging the company to correct the
+When there is a specific reason to believe that a company violates our policy of responsible investments, we will consider addressing the issue with the company's management and encouraging the company to correct the circumstances.
+If necessary change is not implemented, Pareto Asset Management will normally sell all positions in the company.